jucian0/posts/multi-step-form-with-useform.md

 # Multi-step form using useForm library

-Hi folks, in this tutorial I want to show you, how easily you can build a multi-step form using `use-form` library, and `react-use-wizard`.
-This kind of forms is super useful when you want to save complex, or forms with many fields, so, let's do that.
+Hi folks, in this tutorial I want to show you how easily you can build a multi-step form using `use-form` library, and `react-use-wizard`.
+These forms are super useful when you want to save complicated forms or forms with many fields, so let's do that.

 ## Introduction

-One of the challenges to build multi-step forms is how to manage the entire form across many step components that should keep parts of the same form, with the same validation schema, same submit button, and same state.
-Using another libraries forms, you should do that by some implementation of React Context API, and `useContext` hook.
+One of the challenges of building multi-step forms is how to manage the entire form across many step components that should keep parts of the same form, with the same validation schema, same submit button, and same state.
+By using another library's forms, you should use React's Context API, and the `useContext` hook.

-But when using `use-form`, you don't need anything of this, you just have to create just one form, and use it across of the steps, let start, and you will figure out how this is possible.
+By contrast, when you use the `use-form`, you do not need anything like this.
+You need to create one form and use it across all steps.
+Let's get started and you'll see how to do it.

 ## Preparing the application

-The first thing we need to do is to prepare an application to develop your example of multi-step form, we can do that, by using React + Vite, using [Codesandbox](https://codesandbox.io) it can be easily, there are template for React + Vite on Codesandbox.
+Our first task is to prepare an application to develop your example of a multi-step form.
+This can be done with React + Vite, and with Codesandbox (https://codesandbox.io) it will be easier since there are templates for React + Vite on Codesandbox.

-After that, we should add some dependencies to develop your example, obviously we are going to install `@use-form/use-form`, `react-use-wizard`, and to save some time, and have a beautiful result, we can add `chakra-ui`, fell free to use another library or CSS library.
+Next, we need to install some dependencies in order to develop your example, so we will install `@use-form/use-form`, `react-use-wizard`, and to save some time and have a beautiful result, we can add 'chakra-ui'.
+Feel free to use another library or CSS library.

-> You can just add those packages in `package.json` on Codesandbox, or if you are developing in localhost, run the fallowing command:

 ```bash
     yarn add @use-form/use-form react-use-wizard